 Tosha has since become an out-of-town frequenter of the Bluebird Café and has since played with John Oates of Hall and Oates, with whom she now calls a good friend.
 “I had met John at Randy Owen’s fundraiser in Florence, and he had wanted us to stay in contact so we could get together and write.
 We ended up writing a Philly-ballad entitled “You Let Me Get Away” at the Nashville Songwriters Association International a couple years later,” Tosha recalls.

 A week after, the two performed the song at The Bluebird Café in a round with Sam Bush and hit writer Jeff Black.
 Oates and Tosha also recorded the demo with engineer David Kalmusky at Addiction Sound Studios in Nashville and later performed the song in the world’s largest songwriter’s festival, Tin Pan South, in the Spring of 2015 alongside songwriter Victoria Shaw.

 As Tosha readies for the next steps in her songwriting career, fans can only wait in anticipation as the young woman from Florence, Alabama shares her songwriting with a voice that brings audiences to tears and draws new listeners from around the country.

-[All other performances and collaborations include: Randy Owen (Alabama), Lonestar, Brenda Lee, Even Stevens, Lynn Langham, Donnie Fritts and The Decoys, Travis Wammack, Spooner Oldham, Christine Olhman (SNL), Donna Jean Godeaux (Grateful Dead), Hannah Aldridge, Mark Narmore, Doug Gill, Byron Hill, John Ford-Coley, Jim Seales (Shenandoah), Cindy Richardson-Walker, and Bob Reagan.]
+[All other performances and collaborations include: Lenny LeBlanc, John Paul White, Lonestar, Even Stevens, Randy Owen (Alabama), Brenda Lee, Lynn Langham, Donnie Fritts and The Decoys, Travis Wammack, Spooner Oldham, Christine Olhman (SNL), Donna Jean Godeaux (Grateful Dead), Hannah Aldridge, Mark Narmore, Doug Gill, Byron Hill, John Ford-Coley, Jim Seales (Shenandoah), Cindy Richardson-Walker, and Bob Reagan.]